danco14/CWL207/README.md

 3) flask run
 4) open up http://127.0.0.1:5000/ in a browser

-Note: After running one movie poster, python will quit.
+Note: After running one movie poster, python may quit.
 Repeat steps 3 and 4 to run again.

 if flask doesn't work check this out: https://flask.palletsprojects.com/en/1.1.x/quickstart/